ibhagwan/fzf-lua/README.md

       -- pager        = "delta",      -- if you have `delta` installed },
     man = {
-      cmd             = "man -c %s | col -bx",
+      -- NOTE: remove the `-c` flag when using man-db cmd             = "man -c %s | col -bx",
     },
     builtin = {